chris544460/rfp/FEEDBACK_STORAGE_SETUP.md

   the top of `tests/test_feedback_storage.py` with temporary credentials.
 - Run `pytest tests/test_feedback_storage.py -k live_azure -vv -rs` to append a unique record and verify the blob contents.
-The test reports the specific skip reason whenever the configuration is incomplete.
+The test reports the specific skip reason whenever the configuration is incomplete, and fails with the full Azure SDK error message if the append call is rejected.